repengine/pulse/docs/sprint0_module_analysis/learning_promote_memory_forecasts.md

 *   **Specification:**
     *   **Adherence:** Good.
 The module's purpose as a CLI tool for promoting forecasts is clearly stated in the initial docstring and reflected in its implementation.
 *   **Modularity/Architecture:**
     *   **Adherence:** Fair.
-The module effectively delegates core logic to `memory.forecast_memory_promoter`, which is good for modularity.
+The module effectively delegates core logic to `analytics.forecast_memory_promoter`, which is good for modularity.
     *   **Areas for Improvement:** Direct file I/O and the hardcoded default export path reduce flexibility.
 Using a configuration system or dependency injection for file paths and I/O operations could improve this.
 *   **Refinement:**
     *   **Testability:**
         *   **Adherence:** Poor.
 No tests are present within the module itself.
-Its testability relies on external integration tests or thorough testing of the `memory.forecast_memory_promoter` module.
+Its testability relies on external integration tests or thorough testing of the `analytics.forecast_memory_promoter` module.
         *   **Areas for Improvement:** Add unit tests for [`load_jsonl`](learning/promote_memory_forecasts.py:11) and integration tests for the CLI functionality.
     *   **Security (No Hardcoded Secrets):**
         *   **Adherence:** Good.
 No secrets, API keys, or highly sensitive data are handled or hardcoded directly in this module.
 The main security consideration is file system access, which is typical for such a tool.